learnwithgurpreet/b.learnwithgurpreet.me/src/posts/7-ways-to-make-your-website-more-accessible-and-sustainable.md

 ---
 title: "7 ways to make your website more accessible and sustainable"
 date: "2022-05-21"
-image: /assets/images/cover3.jpg
+image: /assets/images/7-ways-to-make-your-website-more-accessible-and-sustainable.png
 imageAlt: "Photo by Nick Fewings on Unsplash"
 excerpt: We often talk about sustainability and try to decrease our CO₂
 keywords: how do you make a website accessible, how to be more eco friendly, how to be more sustainable, how to make a website accessible to everyone, how to make a website more accessible for the disabled, how to make a website sustainable, how to make your website more accessible and sustainable blog, how to make your website more accessible and sustainable business, how to make your website more accessible and sustainable design, how to make your website more accessible and sustainable for free, making website more accessible, making your website accessible, sustainable website
 tags:
-  - "sustainable-web"
+  - "Sustainability"
-  - "tech"
+  - "Tech"
 ---

 I recently gave a talk in my organization [Publicis Sapient](https://www.publicissapient.com/), hence thought to write a blog post to extend my message to a wider audience.